Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 Relevance is the degree to which the statistics meet user needs in both coverage and content.

 The statistics are published annually to prioritise completeness and accuracy of reporting.
-England has experienced rising rates of STIs since the early 2000s, with the largest annual number of diagnoses of gonorrhoea reported in 2022.
+England has experienced rising rates of STIs since the early 2000s, with the largest annual number of diagnoses of gonorrhoea reported in 2023.

 The STI and NCSP statistics are primarily used by people in local public health teams, and by the providers and commissioners of SHSs and chlamydia screening in local authorities.
-The uses of these data include monitoring of trends including inequalities in STIs, evaluation of interventions, local strategic needs assessments and commissioning.
+The uses of this data include monitoring of trends including inequalities in STIs, evaluation of interventions, local strategic needs assessments and commissioning.

 We have continued to make changes to the publication to meet user needs.
 We now publish the following products as part of the statistical release:

-- Sexually transmitted infections (STIs): annual data tables
+- Sexually transmitted infections (STIs): annual data tables.

-- NCSP: chlamydia testing data in 15 to 24 year olds in England, 2019 to 2023
+- NCSP: chlamydia testing data in young people aged 15 to 24 years in England, 2015 to 2024.

-- Sexual and Reproductive Health Profiles: STI and NCSP data by local authority
+- Sexual and Reproductive Health Profiles: STI and NCSP data by local authority.

-- Public Health Outcomes Framework; STI and NCSP data by local authority
+- Public Health Outcomes Framework: STI and NCSP data by local authority.

-- This QMI report, first published in June 2024
+- This QMI report, first published in June 2024.

 By providing this range of different outputs, we can better cater to the needs of different users from a range of backgrounds, in line with the Office for National Statistics user personas.